How to Prepare for Remote Investment Banking Internships?

 - While less common, some interns were fortunate to gain real investment banking work, or even better, were staffed on live deals, where they got a better sense of what transactional work involves.
 But the responsibilities were kept to a minimum in most cases, with the tasks being closer to supporting the less technical, repetitive tasks on a need-basis.

-Depending on the specific individuals’ perspectives and goals, this could be perceived as a positive or negative:
+Depending on the specific individuals’ perspectives and goals, remote internships could be perceived as a positive or negative:

 |Positives 👍||Negatives 👎|

-Will Summer 2021 Investment Banking Internships Be Virtual / Remote or In-Person?
+Will Investment Banking Internships Be Remote or In-Person?

-To get straight to the point, Summer 2021 investment banking internships will be conducted remotely in all likelihood.
+To get straight to the point, most Summer 2021 investment banking internships will be conducted remotely in all likelihood.
+However, this does not mean that all investment banks (or locations) will hold virtual internships, as there will certainly be exceptions.

-This was further confirmed on February 16, when Dr. Fauci pushed back his timeline for widespread vaccine availability in the US to mid-late May 2021 after initially predicting late March to early April 2021 earlier in the year, and added further uncertainty into the discussion by mentioning it could even extend into the early fall.
+The concerns of returning to the office were further reinforced on February 16, when Dr. Fauci pushed back his timeline for widespread vaccine availability in the US to mid-late May 2021 after initially predicting late March to early April 2021 earlier in the year, and added further uncertainty into the discussion by mentioning it could even extend into the early fall.

 Dr. Fauci Delays Timeline for Widespread Vaccine Availability in the US (Source: CNBC)